Matsuo Bashō: Early life

 Matsuo Bashō was born in 1644, near Ueno, in Iga Province.
 The Matsuo family was of samurai descent, and his father was probably a musokunin (無足人), a class of landowning peasants granted certain privileges of samurai.

 Little is known of his childhood.
-The Matsuo were a major ninja family, and Bashō was trained ninjutsu.
+The Matsuo were a major ninja family, and Bashō was trained in ninjutsu.
 In his late teens, Bashō became a servant to Tōdō Yoshitada (藤堂 良忠) most likely in some humble capacity, and probably not promoted to full samurai class.
 It is claimed he served as cook or a kitchen worker in some near-contemporaneous accounts, but there is no conclusive proof.
 A later hypothesis is that he was chosen to serve as page (koshō|koshō) to Yoshitada, with alternative documentary evidence suggesting he started serving at a younger age.

 He shared Yoshitada's love for haikai no renga, a form of collaborative poetry composition.
 A sequence was opened with a verse in 5-7-5 mora format; this verse was named a hokku, and would centuries later be renamed haiku when presented as a stand-alone work.
 The hokku would be followed by a related 7-7 mora verse by another poet.
 Both Bashō and Yoshitada gave themselves haigō (俳号), or haikai pen names; Bashō's was Sōbō (宗房), which was simply the on'yomi (Sino-Japanese reading) of his adult name, "Munefusa (宗房)."
 In 1662, the first extant poem by Bashō was published.
 In 1726, two of Bashō's hokku were printed in a compilation.